Table of Contents Show

 What is a co-op?What is a co-op?

 First, it’s essential to understand what precisely a co-op is.
 A co-op, or cooperative, is a shared multi-unit apartment building where each resident has a shared interest in the entire building through co-op shares.
 The goal is to have all the tenants motivated to keep the building in good condition.
-Then, a lease, contract, or share of stock, enables the owner to live in a particular apartment unit there.
+Then, a lease, contract, or percentage of stock, enables the owner to live in a particular apartment unit there.

 The co-op association, which is usually incorporated, consists of all the shareholders and owns the entire building.
 The management of the building and any financial decisions are made through the shareholders and its elected board of directors.

 What are co-op shares?What are co-op shares?

 A co-op is comprised of stocks or shares.
 When a co-op is created, it will be determined how many shares the co-op will have.
 Most co-ops have a few hundred shares, not thousands, but it does vary co-op to co-op.

 Co-op shareholders receive actual certificates of stock, although they may only see them briefly at closing.
-Then, the bank usually holds a certificate until the owner pays off the security agreement.
+Then, the bank usually holds a stock certificate until the owner pays off the security agreement.

 The shares represent your ownership — because you do not own the unit, you plan to live in.

 How are co-op shares divided?How are co-op shares divided?

 Each apartment or unit is allocated a specific amount of shares based on a variety of factors.

 Each co-op building may do it slightly differently, but in general, it is based on a few key things, such as: How many rooms does the apartment?
 What’s the apartment’s total square footage?
 What floor is it on?
-And how much light does the apartment get?
+And how much light does the co-op apartment get?
 Is there a great view?
 Does it have a balcony?

 In general, every co-op offering plan states that there be a reasonable relationship between the allocation of shares for each unit and the relative value of each apartment.
-So if the apartment sold for more money, that apartment would be allocated more shares.
+So if the co-op sold for more money, that apartment would be allocated more shares.